MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/streamingingestion-policy.md

 * Allows changing enabled/disabled state of streaming ingestion without modifying other properties of the policy or setting the properties to default values if the policy wasn't previously defined on the entity.

-2. Allows replacing the entire streaming ingestion policy on the entity. &lt;[streaming ingestion policy object](#streaming-ingestion-policy-object)&gt; must include all mandatory properties.
+* Allows replacing the entire streaming ingestion policy on the entity. [streaming ingestion policy object](#streaming-ingestion-policy-object) must include all mandatory properties.

 * Allows replacing only specified properties of the streaming ingestion policy on the entity.
 [Streaming ingestion policy object](#streaming-ingestion-policy-object) can include some or none of the mandatory properties.